• Home

 The show begins with Dr. Jeffrey Younggren, Clinical and Forensic Psychologist at University of Missouri.
 Lori and Jeffrey discuss the current legal and regulatory status of service animals (usually dogs) and Emotional Support Animals (ESAs).
 There is a lot of misinformation and confusion regarding where the animals are allowed to go.
 Dr. Younggren also provides his […]

-Filed Under: 2017 show archive, 2017 archive, General Information, Law, Pet Products, Veterinary topics Tagged With: Law, Dogs
+Filed Under: 2017 show archive, 2017 archive, General Information, Law, Pet Products, Veterinary topics Tagged With: Dogs, Law

 Animals Today September 9, 2017: Animal idioms.
 Ending cownose ray killing contests.
 Dementia in dogs.
 Will SeaWorld survive?
 A rescue and hospice for homeless senior dogs.